Frank McCrehan

-Francis J. McCrehan was an American baseball player and coach at Boston College.
+Francis J. McCrehan (unknown – March 10, 1960) was an American baseball player and coach at Boston College.

 Early life

 McCrehan was born in Cambridge, Massachusetts.
 His father, Jack McCrehan, was a Cambridge police officer.
 One of his brothers, Jeremiah “Jud” McCrehan was a minor league baseball player.

 Playing career

 Cambridge High and Latin School

 McCrehan, nicknamed Cheese, played high school baseball at Cambridge High and Latin School.
 He was the starting pitcher for the 1921 CHLS team that won 27 straight games and won the Suburban League championship.
 His teammates included Doc Gautreau and Sonny Foley.

 Boston College

 McCrehan pitched for the Boston College Eagles baseball team from 1922 to 1925.
 On June 18, 1923, McCrehan led BC to a 4–1 victory over Ownie Carroll and the Holy Cross Crusaders in front of 30,000 fans at Braves Field.
 It was one of only two games Carroll lost in his collegiate career (the other was to Charlie Caldwell and Princeton the same year).